dotnet/winforms/Documentation/getting-started.md

 ## Designing Forms

-You can try the WinForms Core Designer Visual Studio extension preview, see [Windows Forms Designer Documentation](Documentation/winforms-designer.md).
+You can try the Windows Forms Core Designer Visual Studio extension, see [Windows Forms Designer documentation](designer-releases/readme.md).
 As an alternative, you can use [this workaround](winforms-designer.md).

 ## Samples